bshashikadze/pepquantify/README.md

 if non-labelled data is loaded, lfq must be set to true if labelling was performed (e.g. TMT) lfq should be set to false.
 For TMT Reporter.intensity.corrected is taken for quantification
 </details>

+*Keep the name as "data_raw", if you change make sure you indicate it in the next function as well (see pepquantify_funs())
 ``` r
 data_raw <- pepquantify::read_mqdda()
 ```